 We’ve all been there.
 There are just some people we can’t stand!
-Perhaps it’s the Whiner whose complaining drives you to distraction.
-Or it may be the Steamroller who makes you crazy—the person who pushes her ideas and never lets others get a word.
+Perhaps it’s a volunteer whose complaining drives you to distraction.
+Or it might be the person who pushes her ideas and never lets others get a word in.
 People like this can make your PTO leadership experience seem endless and stressful, even blocking achievement of some of your most critical goals.

-Every person has his own triggers when it comes to dealing with difficult people.
-Those triggers stem from your background, perspectives, and from your goals in the situation at hand.
-But there is good news.
-There are ways to deal with even the most difficult people that can bring out both their best and your best.
+Every person has their own triggers when it comes to dealing with difficult people.
+Those triggers stem from your background, your perspectives, and your goals in the situation at hand.
+But there’s good news.
+There are ways to deal with even the most difficult people that can bring out both their best and yours.

 Brinkman and Kirschner identify 10 different behavior patterns often exhibited by people under pressure.

-- The Know-It-All: Wielding great authority and knowledge, Know-It-Alls do have lots to offer, are generally competent, and can’t stand to be contradicted or corrected.
-But they will go out of their way to correct you.
+The Know-It-All: Wielding great authority and knowledge, Know-It-Alls do have lots to offer, are generally competent, and can’t stand to be contradicted or corrected.
+But they’ll go out of their way to correct you.

-- The Yes Person: Someone who wants to please others so much that she never says no.
+The Yes Person: Someone who wants to please others so much that they never say no.

-- The Maybe Person: Procrastinating, hoping to steer clear of choices that will hurt feelings, he avoids decisions, causing plenty of frustration along the way.
+The Maybe Person: Procrastinating, hoping to steer clear of choices that will hurt feelings, they avoid decisions, causing plenty of frustration along the way.

-- The No Person: He spreads gloom, doom, and despair whenever any new ideas arise, or even when old ones are recycled.
+The No Person: They spread gloom, doom, and despair whenever any new ideas arise, or even when old ones are recycled.
 The No Person saps energy from a group in an amazingly short time.

-Chances are you have had to deal with at least a few of these characters.
-These are not odd or weird people.
-They may even be you upon occasion.
+Chances are you’ve had to deal with at least a few of these characters.
+These aren’t odd or weird people.
+One of them might even be you upon occasion.
 Everyone has the potential to be difficult given the right, or wrong, circumstances.
 To understand why, return to the concept of a basic orientation toward people or task.
 Couple that with the typical ways people respond under pressure, on a continuum from aggressive to assertive to passive.
 Then add in the goals people have under different circumstances.

 According to Brinkman and Kirschner, when the goal is to “get it done,” people with a task orientation and aggressive temperament tend to dig in and become more controlling.
 They are the Snipers, the Steamrollers, and the Know-It-Alls.
 From their point of view, the rest of us are goofing off, obtuse, or just plain taking too long.
 The Steamroller can run over you if you get in the way.
 The Sniper often uses sarcasm to embarrass and humiliate at strategic moments.
 The Know-It-All dominates with erudite, lengthy arguments that discredit others and wear down opponents.